 How to Fix Slippery Stairs

 Hardwood stairs are a stunning addition in a home, but they have one major downside: they’re slippery.
-You don’t want accidents happening because of slippery stairs, especially if the stairs are well-trafficked or kids will be running up and down them throughout the day.
-To improve stair safety in your home, try one of these solutions to make the hardwood stairs less slippery.
+You don’t want accidents or slips and falls happening because of slippery stairs, especially if the stairs are well-trafficked or kids will be running up and down them throughout the day.
+To improve stair safety in your home, try one of these slippery stair fixes to make the wood stairs less slippery.

-Adding abrasive tape to stairs is a simple way to lessen slipperiness without covering any portion of the beautiful hardwood stairs.
+Adding abrasive tape to stairs is a simple way to prevent slipping without covering any portion of the beautiful hardwood stairs.
 Tread tape sticks to the surface of the stairs and creates a rough surface so shoes have something to grip while walking.

-Another option is non-slip or anti-slip coating, which is applied to the hardwood stairs with a brush or roller like paint or finish.
+Another easy to install option is a non-slip or anti-slip coating, which is applied to the hardwood stairs with a brush or roller-like paint or finish.
 Clear coating is available for you to leave the original hardwood design showing, or the coating comes in multiple colors if you’d like to give the stairs a new look.

 Safety should never be a concern in your home.
 With a stair runner, abrasive tape or non-slip coating, you can breathe a little easier knowing your hardwood stairs aren't going to cause any slipping mishaps.